jnozzi/cocoadev.com/markdown/NSBrowserNoScrollingAndSelecting.md

-How can I prevent an General/NSBrowser from both scrolling and changing the cell selection after reloading columns?
+How can I prevent an NSBrowser from both scrolling and changing the cell selection after reloading columns?

 ----

 I haven't looked into it, but can't you retrieve the scroll position/selections and place them in variables?
-That way, after you reload it, just reset the scroll position and selection to the appropriate values. -- General/RyanBates
+That way, after you reload it, just reset the scroll position and selection to the appropriate values. -- RyanBates

 ----